Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 //TODO: entscheiden zwischen den zwei texten

+In recent years, the micro air vehicle (MAV) industry has flourished, making them accessible to a wide range of individuals and purposes, including surveillance, delivery of commodities, and mapping, among others.
+Utilizing bionic principles, our company intends to develop a multirole surveillance drone that can shift seamlessly between air and water.

-The micro air vehicle (MAV) business has boomed in recent years, making them available to a wide range of persons and purposes such as surveillance, delivery of goods, mapping, and many more.
-Our business realized the potential of MAVs and intends to provide a multirole surveillance drone capable of effortlessly transitioning between air and water by exploiting bionic principles.
+In recent years, the market for micro air vehicles (MAVs) has exploded, making them available for a variety of persons and purposes, including surveillance, delivery of goods, photography, and many more.

-Over the last few years there has been a huge boom in the micro air vehicle (MAV) market, making them accessible for a wide range of people and purposes like surveillance, delivery of goods, photographing and many more.
-Our company has recognized the potential of MAVs and revolutionizes it by transforming a micro air vehicle to a micro autonomous amphibious air vehicle.
-Which means it has three times as many functions in a single system. //TODO: (Aufgabenstellung als Quellenangabe)
+Our organization has identified the potential of MAVs and is revolutionizing them by converting a micro air vehicle into a mini autonomous amphibious air vehicle.
+Therefore, it has three times as many functions as the previous system.  //TODO: (Aufgabenstellung als Quellenangabe)

 ## Problem

-Bionic engineering principles are difficult to integrate in the construction of a micro air vehicle (MAV).
+Bionic engineering principles are difficult to integrate in the construction of a MAV.
 In order to enhance the performance of technological systems, bionic engineering incorporates biological principles and materials.
 This can be a complex and subtle procedure, requiring an in-depth knowledge of both the biological systems being replicated and the technological requirements of the MAV.

 Multiple variables contribute to the difficulties of incorporating bionic engineering principles into the design of an MAV.
 The necessity to balance the opposing demands of performance, functionality, and durability is one of the key obstacles.
 Due of the fragility and environmental sensitivity of bionic materials and systems, it might be challenging to fit them into an MAV's tough and high-performance design.
 In addition, the integration of bionic systems into an MAV necessitates a high level of technical skill and complex production procedures, which can be time-consuming and costly.